 These toxins accumulate inside your body, literally getting stuck in your tissues, ultimately triggering more serious disorders that affect hormone balance, digestion, joint health, and proper liver function.

-That’s why at Dr. Duffy follows a functional medicine approach to identify what factors that can compromise your thyroid health, which are many times the same factors that can harm your thyroid health as well.
-Together, we can create a custom-tailored protocol to address all the issues that are causing thyroid issues, instead of immediately using hormone replacement meds.
+That’s why Dr. Duffy follows a functional medicine approach to identify what factors that can compromise your thyroid health.
+Together, we can create a custom-tailored protocol to address all the issues that are causing thyroid issues, instead of immediately using hormone replacement medications.

 Take The First Step On Your

 Perhaps you have questions you’d like to ask before you make a decision to become a patient.
 Our patient coordinator is standing by, happy to answer any questions you have to determine if Carolina Integrative Medicine is right for you.